kevin218/Eureka/docs/source/ecf.rst

 run_myfuncs
 '''''''''''
 Determines the transit and systematics models used in the Stage 5 fitting.
 Can be one or more of the following: [batman_tr, batman_ecl, sinusoid_pc, expramp, polynomial, step]

+manual_clip
+'''''''''''
+Optional.
+A list of lists specifying the start and end integration numbers for manual removal.
+E.g., to remove the first 20 data points specify [[0,20]], and to also remove the last 20 data points specify [[0,20],[-20,None]].

 use_generate_ld
 '''''''''''''''